RationalPrabal/Threat-Guardians-frontend/README.md

 ### Student Side
 1. Students can watch the  lectures and attempt the quizzes
-2. Students can see the their performance and report card
+2. Students can see their performance and report card

-Email - peter.com
+Email - peter@gmail.com
 password- peter@1273